coin-or-tools/BuildTools/docs/automake-intro.md

    A user may not need all the header files in the source code directory in order to build her/his application, and it is good practice to install only the header files that the user might need.

  * There are a number of additional primaries, such as **LDFLAGS** in the above example.
-   With this specific primary, one lists additional flags that should be used when the library is "linked" (a Libtool term).
+   With this specific primary, one lists additional flags that should be used when a library or program is "linked" (a Libtool term).
-   The prefix specifies for which program or library this applies.
+   A prefix can be used to specify for which program or library this applies.
+   The `AM_` prefix means that it applies to all programs and libraries.

 Automake provides the following features: